opentoonz/opentoonz_docs/source/editing_curves_and_numerical_columns.rst

     - Click the **Set Key** button (|key|) to add a keyframe at the current frame.

-    - Type a value in the **Value** text box to add a key point at the current frame.
+    - Type a value in the **Value** text box to add a keyframe at the current frame.

     - Right-click and choose **Set Key** from the menu that opens.